History of Elephants in Thailand

 Let's take a trip back to the past.
 The national animal of Thailand, elephants have been a crucial part of the Thai society for centuries, and there's no doubt that they have a deep impact on the country's culture.
 Back in the 1940s, during the time of wars, elephants had an important role in manual labour.
 Since then, they've become a royal iconography, and are also actively involved in the tourism industry.
 Elephants weren't loved and cared for as they are in present time.
 For thousands of years, elephants in Thailand were imprisoned and taught to lift heavy logs and transport it through forests.
 After the wars concluded, elephants moved on to be a part of the entertainment industry where they performed tricks for audiences and the tourism industry where they carried travellers from place to place.
 It was only until 2010 that laws were passed to protect elephants and make these acts illegal.

 Elephants are protected in Thailand under The Wild Animal Reservation and Protection Act of 1992.
-The sanctuaries have done a remarkable job at preserving elephants under this law.
+The ethical elephant sanctuaries in Thailand have done a remarkable job at preserving elephants under this law.
 The Department of National Parks announced in 2017 that the number of wild elephants was rising by 8-9%.

 Cost: THB 6000